Nonparametric risk bounds for time-series forecasting: Risk bounds

 Before we prove \autoref{thm:bound1}, we will state a corollary which puts the same result in a form that is sometimes easier to use.

 \begin{corollary} Under the conditions of \autoref{thm:bound1}, for any $f \in \F$, the following bound holds with probability at least $1-\eta$, for all $\eta>2\mu\beta_{a-d}$:

 with

-and $\eta'=\eta-2\mu\beta_{a-d}$. \end{corollary} We now prove both \autoref{thm:bound1} and \autoref{cor:bound1} to provide the reader with some intuition for the types of arguments necessary.
-We defer proof of the remainder of the theorems in this section to the appendix. \begin{proof}[Proof of \autoref{thm:bound1} and \autoref{cor:bound1}] The first step is to move from the actual sample size $n$ to the effective sample size $\mu$ which depends on the $\beta$-mixing behavior.
-Let $a$ and $\mu$ be non-negative integers such that $2a\mu + d \leq n$.
-Now divide $\mathbf{Y}_1^{n}$ into $2\mu$ blocks, each of length $a$, ignoring the remainder.
+and $\eta'=\eta-2\mu\beta_{a-d}$. \end{corollary} We now prove both \autoref{thm:bound1} and \autoref{cor:bound1a} to provide the reader with some intuition for the types of arguments necessary.
+We defer proof of the remainder of our results to \autoref{sec:proofs-results-srefs}.

+\begin{proof}[of \autoref{thm:bound1} and \autoref{cor:bound1a}] The first step is to move from the actual sample size $n$ to the effective sample size $\mu$ which depends on the $\beta$-mixing behavior.
+Let $a$ and $\mu$ be non-negative integers such that $2a\mu + d = n$.
+Now divide $\Yij{d+1}{n}$ into $2\mu$ blocks, each of length $a$, ignoring the first $d$ observations.
 Identify the blocks as follows:

 Let $\mathbf{U}$ be the sequence of odd blocks $U_j$, and let $\mathbf{V}$ be the sequence of even blocks $V_j$.
+A graphical depiction of the blocking procedure is shown in \autoref{fig:blocking}.

-Finally, let $\mathbf{U}'$ be a sequence of blocks which are mutually independent and such that each block has the same distribution as a block from the original sequence.
+Finally, let $\mathbf{U}'$ be a sequence of blocks which are mutually independent but such that each block has the same distribution as a block from the original sequence.
 That is construct $U'_j$ such that

 where $\mathcal{L}(\cdot)$ means the probability law of the argument.